This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Monarda or Bee balm

-- Really herbs of any kind (corinander, oregano, basil, etc.)
+- Really herbs of any kind (coriander, oregano, basil, etc.)

-Emily is an expert gardener and author of Grow What You Love.
+Emily is an expert gardener and author of Grow What You Love and Grow Now.
 She is a writer, photographer, and cook.
 She grew up gardening, studied ethnobotany, environmental science, and garden design.
 Many of her years have been dedicated to garden education, teaching and running school gardens and supporting community gleaning programs.